Higashi-Ikebukuro runaway car crash: Japanese Wikipedia article controversy

-The problems with the Wikipedia article were widely discussed on social media, and subsequently reported on by the Japanese news media, primarily by smaller web-based media, but also by some major outlets such as Asahi Shimbun, which questioned the decision of the Wikipedia editors.
+The problems with the Wikipedia article were widely discussed on social media, and subsequently reported on by the Japanese news media, primarily by smaller web-based media, but also by some major outlets such as The Asahi Shimbun, which questioned the decision of the Wikipedia editors.

 Two prominent editors on the Japanese Wikipedia, including Shakespeare specialist Sae Kitamura, explained in an Asahi Shimbun article that the Japanese Wikipedia community takes legal risks arising from potential privacy violations very seriously as a result of there being no local chapter of the Wikimedia Foundation to assist them in lawsuits.

 Voluntary surrender of driving licence by the elderly

 The case renewed attention to the problem of crashes being caused by elderly drivers which was a pre-existing topic for several years.
 It was reported that in the aftermath of the crash, more elderly people voluntarily surrendered their driver licenses.
 For example, Fuji News Network reported that in the week following the crash, as many as 1,200 people in the Tokyo metropolitan district voluntarily surrendered their licence.
 Following this, it was reported that, according to the Tokyo Metropolitan Police Department, in the half-year following the crash, 42,252 people voluntarily surrendered their driving licence, which was 80% more people than for the same period in the preceding year.
 Iizuka's driving licence was revoked by the Tokyo Metropolitan Public Safety Commission in May 2019.